hall-n/hall-n.github.io/論文/Introduction.md

 that are the primary reason which  affected the their desire and ability to restrict the movements of the lower class.
 Specifically, the rise of pilgrimage tourism as an industry and the economic benefits thereof.
 Therefore, I argue that the reason for this laxity lies in:
 - **economic motivations to encourage pilgrimage**
+	As seen in motivations to promote tourism by the oshi, there were a number of economic benefits of pilgrimage that were desired not just by the shrines and temples.
+As
 	Evidence:
 	- cases where they limit pilgrimage are for their negative affects on region.
 They never seek to stop pilgrimage itself.
 - **position of benevolent ruler** and being more concerned with economy than domineering commoner's lives.